 - Medication errors, such as providing the wrong prescription or the wrong dosage to the patient

-- Failure to obtain a complete medical history that could help the provider diagnose or treat a medical condition – informed consent means the patient has been appraised of the known risks of the procedure and has given their consent to it.
+- Failure to obtain a complete medical history that could help the provider diagnose or treat a medical condition—informed consent means the patient has been appraised of the known risks of the procedure and has given their consent to it.

 You Can Sue the Doctor If…

-- You are within the statute of limitations for filing a medical malpractice lawsuit.
-In Illinois, the statute of limitations on medical malpractice claims is two years from the date the event leading to your injury occurred or two years from the date you discovered that you were injured.
+- You are within the statute of limitations for filing a medical malpractice case.
+In Illinois, the statute of limitations on a medical malpractice claim is two years from the date the event leading to your injury occurred or two years from the date you discovered that you were injured.
 Illinois also has a “statute of repose” of four years on medical malpractice claims.
 You cannot seek compensation for your injury if more than four years passed since your injury, regardless of when you discovered the injury.

 - Your attorney has obtained a required affidavit of merit when filing your claim in court.
-This affidavit states that your attorney has reviewed the details of your claim with a health care professional who works or teaches in the same medical practice area as the subject of your claim.
-The affidavit states that after this consultation, the consulted health care professional determined that there was a reasonable and meritorious cause to file the claim.
+This affidavit states that your attorney has reviewed the details of your claim with a healthcare professional who works or teaches in the same medical practice area as the subject of your claim.
+The affidavit states that after this consultation, the consulted healthcare professional determined that there was a reasonable and meritorious cause to file the claim.

 The total payouts on medical malpractice claims in Illinois are more than $200 million a year and are among the highest in the nation.
-While the state does not explicitly require health care providers to have medical malpractice insurance, most medical facilities require doctors to have medical malpractice insurance to admit privileges to practice medicine in that facility.
+While the state does not explicitly require healthcare providers to have medical malpractice insurance, most medical facilities require doctors to have medical malpractice insurance to admit privileges to practice medicine in that facility.

 Previously, the state had placed caps on the amount of non-economic (pain and suffering) damages received through medical malpractice claims, limiting those damages to $500,000 in claims against doctors and $1 million in claims against hospitals.
 However, the Supreme Court declared these damage caps unconstitutional in 2010 and struck down this arbitrary limit on compensation for medical malpractice claimants.

-In Illinois, individuals who were injured by a medical error caused by carelessness or recklessness can seek compensation for their expenses through a claim against the provider’s medical malpractice insurance policy.
+According to Illinois medical malpractice laws, individuals who were injured by a medical error caused by carelessness or recklessness can seek compensation for their expenses through a claim against the provider’s medical malpractice insurance policy.